-a) the level of the Group's cash and retained earnings;

-- b) the Group's actual and projected financial performance; - c) the Group's projected levels of capital expenditure and other investment plans, including strategic and opportunistic investments; - d) the Group's working capital requirements and general business and financing conditions; - e) restrictions on payment of dividends imposed on the Group by the Group's financing arrangements (if any); and - f) any other factors the Board may deem relevant.
+- a) the level of the Group's cash and retained earnings; - b) the Group's actual and projected financial performance; - c) the Group's projected levels of capital expenditure and other investment plans, including strategic and opportunistic investments; - d) the Group's working capital requirements and general business and financing conditions; - e) restrictions on payment of dividends imposed on the Group by the Group's financing arrangements (if any); and - f) any other factors the Board may deem relevant.

-The Board is recommending a final one-tier tax-exempt dividend of 0.4 Singapore cents per ordinary share for FY2020 for the shareholders' approval in the forthcoming AGM.
+The Board is recommending a final ordinary one-tier tax-exempt dividend of 0.65 Singapore cents per ordinary share and a final special one-tier tax-exempt dividend of 0.25 Singapore cents per ordinary share for FY2021 for the shareholders' approval in the forthcoming AGM.